apache/doris/docs/en/sql-manual/sql-reference/Show-Statements/SHOW-LOAD.md

 1. If db_name is not specified, the current default db is used

 2. Only one of db_name and ALL can be selected.
-When ALL is used (currently supported by root user), the import tasks of all dbs in the cluster will be queried
+When ALL is used (currently supported by root/admin user), the import tasks of all dbs in the cluster will be queried

 3. If LABEL LIKE is used, it will match import tasks whose label contains label_matcher